Teaching, discipleship and the Christian lifestyle...

 Maurice & Joanna Barratt

-For many years Maurice and Joanna have traveled extensively both throughout the UK and abroad.
+For many years Maurice and Joanna have travelled extensively both throughout the UK and abroad.
 They will prayerfully consider any invitation to speak because they are so passionate about discipleship and challenging Christians to live and experience what Jesus taught in the Sermon on the Mount.
 If you would like to get in touch with them please complete the following form:

 Intercession Series Teaching